League Rules and Procedures

-For the safety of the players a safety screen must be placed between the pitching rubber and home plate, 12 -14 feet away from the rubber (measured from the bar) and centered on the middle pitching rubber.
-The pitcher will be required to stand on the rubber, behind the net and pitch over the screen (not around the screen).
+For the safety of the players a safety screen must be placed between the pitching rubber and home plate, 12 -14 feet away from the rubber (measured from the bottom bar) and centered on the pitcher.
+This allows the pitcher to pitch from wherever they choose on the rubber.
+The pitcher is required to stand on the rubber, behind the screen and pitch over the screen (not around the screen).
 The pitcher's foot must be touching the rubber until the pitch is released.
 The pitcher has to remain behind the screen until the ball has been batted.
 This rule will be for batting practice and the game.

 pitch is thrown around the screen's side, and detected by the umpire, the

 umpire should call an illegal pitch.
 A "ball" is counted, unless

 subsequently swung at by the batter in which case the ball is in play

 just as any pitched ball.
 This is identical to an illegal pitch called for

 If a batted ball hits the pitcher's screen after being hit and not yet fielded by any player, it is a dead ball.
 No strike or ball is counted.